A world gone mad

 We can only speculate, but think he developed the gut issues because of the heavy dose of antibiotics received as a baby (which killed his “good” gut bacteria too).
 The behavioral issues WERE NOT just who he is, and the answer wasn’t medication.

 The answer was to heal the gut, by cutting out the foods he became sensitive to, and introducing gut-healthy foods, like probiotics and fiber-rich veggies.
+We also found Restore (a digestive health blend of mineral amino acids) to be very helpful, and all four of us take it now to promote good gut health.

 The results have been phenomenal, and we plan to retake the IGG test every few years (sensitivities can and do change).
 More importantly, we watch closely his reactions to different foods and how they affect behavior.
 We know to expect a bit of turmoil (and be extra patient) after a week with the grandparents, or at Halloween and Easter.